sungsoo-ahn/2025/_posts/2025-04-28-dpo-practice.md

 ### Monte Carlo Method vs. Temporal Difference Learning

 In DPO, rewards for each action (the entire response) are sampled and averaged, similar to a Monte Carlo method.
 The probability of generating a response (Equation 6) can be considered a reshaped reward.
 DPO treats the entire response as an action, potentially overlooking important tokens and introducing high variance in reward estimation.
-Accurate reward estimation requires at least $O(m^n)$ samples (vocabulary size $m$, maximum response length $n$), making DPO sample-inefficient.
+Accurate reward estimation requires at least $O(m^n)$ samples (vocabulary size $m$, maximum response length $n$) <d-cite key="xie2024exploratory"></d-cite>, making DPO sample-inefficient.

 PPO estimates token-wise rewards, identifying important tokens but potentially introducing bias.
 It uses GAE, a form of n-step TD learning.
 TD learning learns the value function based on the difference between estimated values of consecutive states.
 The TD error is: